History of Apple Inc.: iPod

 In October 2001, Apple introduced its first iPod portable digital audio player.
 Then iPod started as a 5 gigabyte player capable of storing around 1000 songs.
-Since then it has evolved into an array of products including the Mini (discontinued), the iPod Touch (discontinued), the Shuffle (discontinued), the iPod Classic (discontinued), the Nano (discontinued), the iPhone and the iPad.
+It then evolved into an array of products including the Mini (discontinued), the iPod Touch (discontinued), the Shuffle (discontinued), the iPod Classic (discontinued), the Nano (discontinued), the iPhone and the iPad.
 Since March 2011, the largest storage capacity for an iPod has been 160 gigabytes.
 Speaking to software developers on June 6, 2005, Jobs said the company's share of the entire portable music device market stood at 76%.

 The iPod gave an enormous lift to Apple's financial results.
 In the quarter ending March 26, 2005, Apple earned US$290 million, or 34¢ a share, on sales of US$3.24 billion.
 The year before in the same quarter, Apple earned just US$46 million, or 6¢ a share, on revenue of US$1.91 billion.